-Regis Scafe enters his second season as the head football coach at Thomas More College.
+Regis Scafe enters his third season as the head football coach at Thomas More College.

 In Scafe's first season (2015) on the Crestview Hills, Kentucky campus, he guided the Saints to an 11-1 overall record and an 8-0 record in the Presidents' Athletic Conference (PAC) as the Saints won the PAC title outright.
 He led Thomas More to the second round of the NCAA Division III Playoffs and the team set the single-season record for most points (583), touchdowns (80), total yards (6,019), pass completions (200) and passing yards (3,411).
 Scafe was named the PAC Coach of the Year and the D3football.com South Region Coach of the Year.

 During his season season (2016), Thomas More went 9-2, including an 8-0 record in the PAC as the Saints won the PAC title outright for the second straight season.
 Scafe was named PAC Coach of the Year as he led the Saints to the NCAA Division III Playoffs.
 The team set the single-season school record for plays (843) and points scored in a quarter with 35 in the second quarter against Grove City College.